SlimTim10/reflex-dom-ace/README.md

 Change the `ver` to match the desired version and leave the `sha256`.
 Then let `ob run` fail with the expected `sha256` and update the value accordingly.

+NOTE: It may be necessary to run `nix-collect-garbage` to clear the cache before `ob run`.

 #### GitHub

 As per the [Obelisk FAQ](https://github.com/obsidiansystems/obelisk/blob/master/FAQ.md#how-do-i-declare-a-new-haskell-dependency), modify `default.nix` to look like: